Lasting Powers of Attorney

 England and Wales

-There are two types of lasting power of attorney.
+There are two types of Lasting Power of Attorney (LPA).
 You can set up one or both:

-- A property and financial affairs lasting power of attorney lets someone manage all your financial affairs – for example, running your bank and savings accounts, managing your tax affairs, and buying and selling investments and property.
+- A property and financial affairs LPA lets someone manage all your financial affairs - for example, running your bank and savings accounts, managing your tax affairs, and buying and selling investments and property.

-- A health and welfare lasting power of attorney lets someone make decisions about your health, care and welfare – for example, what medical treatment you receive and whether you move into a care home.
+- A health and welfare LPA lets someone make decisions about your health, care and welfare - for example, what medical treatment you receive and whether you move into a care home.

 There are two types of lasting power of attorney: